lugrus2000/glossary/glossary/index.md

 This is the perfect location to find the definition of a word, expression of abbreviation related to Microsoft technologies.

 This is a work in progress!
-If you are interested to contribute new topics, [please check this GitHub repository](http://gslb.ch/gloss-repo) for information.
+If you are interested to contribute new terms, [please check this page](https://aka.ms/glossary/getting-started) for information.
 Everyone is welcomed to contribute!!

 You can browse the content using the side bar to the left, or use the `Filter by title` box to look for a specific topic.